antarctica/lantern/docs/supplemental/non-interactive-publishing.md

 - statistics about the number of files created and/or updated

 > [!TIP]
-> See `/resources/scripts/non-interactive-publishing-workflow-schema.json` for the schema used with an example.
+> See `lantern.contrib.non-interactive-publishing-workflow-schema.json` for a JSON Schema and an example payload.